Friday, May 22, 2026

 underestimating

-the harlequin draw, how drunk
+the harlequin's paw, how drunk

 with sleep my fancies seem

-and yet barbed in their visions
+and yet barbed by visions

-with some terrible logic.
+of some terrible logic.

 this place